sikhanh2003/FCAJ-Workshop/content/1-Worklog/1.3-Week3/_index.md

 ### Week 3 Objectives:

-* Connect and get acquainted with members of First Cloud Journey.
 * Understand basic AWS services, how to use the console & CLI.

 ### Tasks to be carried out this week: